Settings & Troubleshooting

 OpenAI settings allow configuring how to connect to the OpenAI API and which GPT model to use when using the Text To Gremlin functionality.
 The following settings are available:

-• OpenAI Secret API Key: Required to use OpenAI functionality on G.V().
-Your OpenAI Secret Key to connect to the OpenAI API.
+- OpenAI Secret API Key: Required to use OpenAI functionality on G.V().
+Your OpenAI Secret Key to connect to the OpenAI API, or Azure API Key to connect to the Azure OpenAI API

-• OpenAI Model: The OpenAI GPT Model to use to generate Gremlin queries.
+- OpenAI Model: The OpenAI GPT Model or Azure Open AI Model Deployment to use to generate Gremlin queries.

 Gremlint Settings